NFC APDU commands Send/Receive between NFC devices

 These cards include (but are not limited to) contactless EMV credit cards, DESFire, ST M24SRxx, JCOP…

-Therefore, using NFC APDU commands adds support for many chip types which were previously not supported by our API.
+Therefore, using NFC APDU commands adds support for many chip types that were previously not supported by our API.

 NOTE: Android devices without OTG support can still use the software if users connect the NFC reader through our APB – Android Power Bridge.